Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 Dom Murray, Content Writer

-Unfortunately, many organisations overlook digital literacy when crafting learning and development strategies, meaning it is a skill that can stagnate quickly.
+Unfortunately, many organisations overlook digital literacy when crafting their learning and development strategies, meaning it is a skill that can stagnate quickly.

 What is digital literacy?